Pharmaceutical, API, and Excipient Product Registration in Japan

-The experienced consultants at Pacific Bridge Medical can help you navigate the regulatory landscape for pharmaceutical and API registration in Japan.
-We will provide your medical company with the clarity and insight it requires to achieve timely and efficient product approval.
+The experienced consultants at Pacific Bridge Medical can help you navigate the regulatory landscape for pharmaceutical, API, excipient and, drug packaging registration in Japan.
+We will provide your pharmaceutical or biotechnology company with the clarity and insight it requires to achieve timely and efficient product approval.

-Find out more information on the regulations and requirements for drug registration in Japan by clicking on the questions below.
+Find out more information on the regulations and requirements for drug and API registration in Japan by clicking on the questions below.

 Which regulatory bodies in the Japanese government are responsible for pharmaceutical and API product registration in Japan?